-Porcelain Dental Crown explained by dentists at Ballarat Dental Care in Ballarat: Porcelain dental crown is commonly known as Caps is an artificial prosthesis that covers the entire tooth which may have been heavily filled and requires protection from fracturing.
+Porcelain Dental Crown explained by dentists at Ballarat Dental Care in Ballarat: Dental crown is commonly known as Caps is an artificial prosthesis that covers the entire tooth which may have been heavily filled and requires protection from fracturing.

-Dental crowns can either be made chair side at the appointment or sent off to a dental laboratory at Ballarat or in Melbourne with an impression to make the dental crown.
+Dental crowns can either be made at the chair side during the appointment or sent off to a dental laboratory in Ballarat or in Melbourne.
+The dentist will prepare an impression to make the dental crown.

 Crowns can be made from different materials like gold, porcelain, zirconia, empress, porcelain fused to metal.

-Procera and many more new materials are coming out regularly.
+Procera and many more new materials are on the market now.
 Dental crown most commonly used is the porcelain fused to metal which are made to resemble the shape and size of the natural teeth.

 Ballarat Dentist dental crowns lifespan